『The Street Clinic』のカバーアート

 このコンテンツについて

-Mental health nurse Dorcas Gwata has worked closely with vulnerable young people who, by virtue of where they live, are exposed to the knife crime, sexual exploitation, drug use and poor mental health associated with gangs.
-In The Street Clinic, we accompany her in her work as she meets young people on the street and on their terms.
+Dorcas Gwata is an award-winning nurse specialising in mental health.
+She has worked closely with vulnerable young people exposed to the knife crime, sexual exploitation, drug use and poor mental health associated with gangs.
+In The Street Clinic, we accompany her in her work as she meets and cares for young people on the street and on their terms.

-We meet Fuz, who finds himself on trial for aggravated assault.
-There’s Abdul, who’s exploring his sexuality and has been humiliated online.
-Louise has a promising future that’s being compromised by her controlling boyfriend.
+We meet Fuz, who is on trial for aggravated assault.
+There's Abdul, who’s exploring his sexuality and has been humiliated online.
+Louise's promising future is compromised by her controlling boyfriend.
 And there’s Alfie, whose parents’ divorce opens up an emotional hole in his life that’s plugged by an ill-chosen new friendship.

 まだレビューはありません